This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 What to eat on Good Friday?

-Christians also buy and gift Hot Cross Buns to their loved ones on this day.
-This custom dates back to the 12th century when an Anglican monk baked the buns and marked them with a cross in honor of Jesus.
+Christians also buy and give hot cross buns to their loved ones on this day.
+This custom dates back to the 12th century when an Anglican monk baked the buns and marked them with a cross in honour of Jesus.

-Byzantine Christians observe a strict fast on Good Friday.
-While their Protestant counterparts observe no such tradition, most of them do stick to the no-meat rule much like the Catholics.
+Byzantine Christians observed a strict fast on Good Friday.
+While their Protestant counterparts observe no such tradition, most of them stick to the no-meat rule, much like Catholics.